aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_6_memory-and-storage.md

     permission on this shared storage as documented in the SDK.
 Shared storage MUST otherwise be writable by any application that obtains that permission.

-Android handheld device implementations:

-*   [H-0-1] MUST NOT provide an application shared storage smaller than 1GiB.

-Device implementations MAY meet the above requirements using either:
+Device implementations MAY meet the above requirements using either of the
+following:

-* a user-accessible removable storage, such as a Secure Digital (SD) card slot.
+* User-accessible removable storage, such as a Secure Digital (SD) card slot.
-* a portion of the internal (non-removable) storage as implemented in the Android Open Source Project (AOSP).
+* A portion of the internal (non-removable) storage as implemented in the Android Open Source Project (AOSP).

 If device implementations use removable storage to satisfy the above